Youth Mental Health | UniSC | University of the Sunshine Coast, Queensland, Australia

 Youth Mental Health

 Three-quarters of mental disorders occur before the age of 25 years.
-The Thompson Institute is conducting novel clinical and neurobiological studies to better understand and support the mental health of young people.
+The Thompson Institute is conducting novel neurobiological studies to better understand and support the mental health of young people.

 An ambitious, world-first study of the brain and its exciting changes through adolescence.